lmagnuson07/linkedin-wordpress/README.md

 # linkedin-wordpress
-The main branch will be for anything original that I create as a result of WordPress courses taken on LinkedIn.
+This branch is for the course WordPress: Plugin Development which is a part of the Advance Your Skills in WordPress learning path on LinkedIn.